Close Menu

 Daniel Boone died of natural causes at the age of 86 in 1820, complaining of stomach pains.
 Buried in Missouri, Kentuckians came to remove Daniel’s remains to rebury them in Kentucky, but probably got the wrong remains.
 Regardless of where his actual remains are buried, Daniel Boone is revered in all the states he lived in during his life.
 Schools, counties, cities, stamps and all sorts of things have been named in Daniel Boone’s honor, and his legendary character has graced the screen in movies and television.
 It is likely the character of Natty Bumpo in Cooper’s books about the frontier is based on Daniel Boone, and numerous cultural references have been made.
 In fact, as a grade school student I personally had a Daniel Boone lunch box!

-Daniel Boone remains a favorite American icon.
-Question for students (and subscribers): What do you think about his exciting life, and what other frontiersmen do you admire?
-Please share your thoughts on this subject in the comments section below this article.
+Question for students (and subscribers) to ponder: What do you think about his exciting life, and what other frontiersmen do you admire?
+What are your thoughts on this subject?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!